What is the gold standard?

 It is a way for countries without large gold reserves to fix the value of their currency in terms of gold, regardless of its own intrinsic value.

-Century it was a common phenomenon for countries who were still on silver standard, and who didn’t possess large gold reserves, to peg their currencies against the American or British gold-backed systems.
+In the 19th Century it was a common phenomenon for countries who were still on silver standard, and who didn’t possess large gold reserves, to peg their currencies against the American or British gold-backed systems.

 Gold vs Fiat Money